Sakinahcr/Maven-Analytics-Excel-Project/README.md

 You’ve just been hired as a Business Intelligence Analyst for **Maven Recruiters**, a job placement agency based in the United States.

 ## Brief
-Your first task is to analyze a public dataset from Glassdoor , which tracks average salaries and growth rates across a range of industries and job titles.
+Your first task is to analyze a public dataset from Glassdoor, which tracks average salaries and growth rates across a range of industries and job titles.
 Your goal is to use dynamic array formulas in Excel to explore the job landscape, compare salary expectations, and identify high growth opportunities for the agency.

 ## Objective
 • Identify top industries by salary and growth rate